Overview

 Shuttle buses like Terravision, SIT Bus Shuttle, and T.A.M. serve both airports.

-If your hotel is near Prati or the Vatican, use the SIT Bus Shuttle from FCO.
+If your hotel is near Prati or the Vatican, use the SIT Bus Shuttle from Fiumicino.
 It has a dedicated stop at Via Crescenzio, saving you a taxi ride across the center.

 City Buses (Termini)